oracle-livelabs/developer/db-application-development/javadb-development/javadb-development.md

 Download [JDK8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) or [higher JDK versions](https://www.oracle.com/java/technologies/java-se-glance.html)

-## Task 2: Download JDBC driver and other jar files
+## Task 2: Download the JDBC driver and other jar files

-> **Note:** ojdbc8-full.tar.gz and ojdbc10-full.tar.gz contains oraclepki.jar, osdt\_core.jar, and osdt\_cert.jar required for connecting with an Autonomous Database.
+> **Note:** ojdbc8-full.tar.gz and ojdbc10-full.tar.gz contain oraclepki.jar, osdt\_core.jar, and osdt\_cert.jar required for connecting with an Autonomous Database.

 * Download either 19c or 18c JDBC driver from the following download page. [ojdbc10-full.tar.gz or ojdbc8-full.tar.gz and ucp.jar](https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html)
 * 21c is an Innovation Release.
 21c has premier support until April 2024.
 Refer to [Lifetime Support Policy](https://www.oracle.com/us/support/library/lifetime-support-technology-069183.pdf) for more details.
 * 19c is a Long Term Release.
 19c has premier support until April 2024 and extended support until April 2027.

-## Task 3: Set environment variables to access Database
+## Task 3: Set environment variables to access database

 1. Set environment variables and verify the java version and CLASSPATH,  it is important that our classpath should include jar files in ojdbc8-full folder, in our case we would need **ojdbc8.jar**, **oraclepki.jar**, **osdt\_core.jar** and **osdt\_cert.jar** to be in classpath